ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 An introduction to DevOps & CI given by [Tim Vierbergen](/author/tim-vierbergen) explaining this way of working and how it increases the productivity of a team.
 We also covered some best practices concidering source control, building, testing and deploying with an example project to get a bit more familiar with the software used to do this.
 Software such as git for source control, Jenkins for building, Jasmine for testing and Docker/Spinnaker for deploying.

+## Security Principles

+In this presentation we went over the basics on how to protect your application and the user data it stores from malicious intent.
+We went over some good practices regarding the storage of data and the verification of your users.
+For example the hashing of passwords, enabling 2 step authentication, deciding on the amount of allowed invalid login attempts before issueing a timeout.
+All of these things should be decided using a mix of guidelines and common sense.

 ## Clean Code

 [Pieter Van Hees](/author/pieter-van-hees) gave us a course of clean code, this course was not foccussed an creating new code but improving the way you write the code.